Neroware/GodotRx/addons/reactivex/README.md

 observable data streams.
 It encourages high cohesion and low coupling rendering the code more easily readable and extendable.

-The Godot Engine brings a well thought-out event system as well as a nice implementation of coroutines to the table.
-It allows you to easily implement asynchronous code execution, meaning that code is not run in the sequence order which it is written in.
-An observer listens to an observable event which fires when something important happens in the program resulting in side-effects for the connected instances, this can be e.g. a player attacking an enemy or an item, which is picked up.
+The Godot Engine offers a robust event system in form of signals and a seamless implementation of coroutines, making it easy to execute asynchronous code.
+This allows you to run code outside of the typical sequential order, which is essential for handling complex tasks like user inputs, network responses, and animations.

+In this context, an observer listens to an observable event, which triggers when something significant occurs in the program, leading to side effects in the connected instances.
+For example, this could be a player attacking an enemy on button press or picking up an item when a collision is detected.

-Rx extends this idea by turning all forms of data within the program like GD-signals, GD-lifecycle events, callbacks, data structures, coroutines etc. into observable data streams which emit items.
-These data streams, referred to as 'Observables', can be transformed using concepts from the world of functional programming.
-(Say hello to Flat-Map, Reduce and friends!)
+GDRx enhances this idea by converting all forms of data within the program, such as GD-signals, GD-lifecycle events, callbacks, data structures, coroutines, etc., into observable data streams that emit items.
+These data streams, known as 'Observables', are immutable and can be transformed using functional programming techniques to describe more complex behavior.
+(Say hello to Flat-Map, Filter, Reduce, and their functional friends!)

 ## Installation
 You can add GDRx to your Godot 4 project as followed: